What's in a Name? (2012 film): Plot

 Some huge revelations are brought to light after the meal is finished.
-Claude resents the questioning of his sexuality and reveals he has been seeing a women for a while now but refuses to divulge more information.
+Claude resents the questioning of his sexuality and reveals he has been seeing a woman for a while now but refuses to divulge more information.
 Pierre confesses to having killed a family pet during their childhood when Vincent had taken the blame for it at the time.
 Meanwhile, Anna is frustrated that Vincent has not tried to learn more about her career despite her success.
-When pressed for more information about his mysterious partner, Claude eventually reveals that it is Vincent and Elisabeth's mother Francoise.
+When pressed for more information about his mysterious partner, Claude eventually reveals that it is Vincent and Elisabeth's mother Françoise.
 In his shock, Vincent strikes Claude while everyone struggles to understand the revelation.
 After a brief pause, Elisabeth calls her mother and discovers the full truth of the matter.
 It is also revealed that Anna knew of this affair which further shocks everyone and raises the tension.
 In her frustration, Elisabeth confesses her long held resentments against her husband, brother and childhood friend.
 Vincent had always been the favorite child who was always forgiven.
 Claude had deeply betrayed her trust by not sharing his secret affair and she is furious with Pierre, having sacrificed her own academic career to support Pierre.
 In addition she feels as though he is not sharing their shared burden of parenthood and his hypocrisy is brought up once again.

 This leaves a quiet in the room as Anna and Elisabeth make their opinions clear.
-Anna is tired and disappointed with Vincent's childish and selfish behaviour, warning a divorce if he doesn't change his behaviour before accompanying Claude to see Francoise.
+Anna is tired and disappointed with Vincent's childish and selfish behaviour, warning a divorce if he doesn't change his behaviour before accompanying Claude to see Françoise.
 Elisabeth tells Pierre that he will be in charge of cleaning up dinner, putting their children to bed and will be sleeping on the couch until further notice.
 This leaves Pierre and Vincent alone in the living room.
 They share a bottle of rose and joke around slightly to ease the tension still present.

-4 months later, Pierre, Elisabeth, Claude and Francoise arrive to visit Vincent and Anna at the hospital to see their child, who is unexpectedly a daughter.
-Everyone is told that she will be named Francoise.
+4 months later, Pierre, Elisabeth, Claude and Françoise arrive to visit Vincent and Anna at the hospital to see their child, who is unexpectedly a daughter.
+Everyone is told that she will be named Françoise.